Some graduate student stereotypes ring true in reality.

 Have you ever thought about graduate students as people who sit around talking about big ideas with each other for hours?
 Maybe these conversations bear fruit and change the course of their research or their field, but most of this conversation may seem impractical to the rest of the world.

 We think these conversations are the lifeblood of a great graduate environment.
 Here's a concrete example of interdisciplinary dialogue that took place at SMU that shifted the way that our graduate students approach concepts of decolonization in their academic work.

 Exploring concepts of decolonization across academic departments

-Note: Asiel Sepúlveda, a Ph.D.
-Fellow in Art History, and Ángel J. Gallardo, a Religious Studies graduate, contributed this article to our blog.
+Asiel Sepúlveda, a Ph.D.
+Fellow in Art History, and Ángel J. Gallardo, a Religious Studies graduate, contributed the below reflection to our blog.